58th GEORGE A. OBENAUER

 6. If the final qualifying position in the qualifying round needed to complete the field of 32 should result in a tie between bowlers on the 9 PM squad, a one-game roll-off shall immediately be bowled (if feasible).
 In any other case, the roll-off of the tie will be scheduled the following evening one hour before match play competition begins.
 The order of bowling shall be determined, per match game procedures in Rule 7, by the bowler with the high four-game block.
 Should a tie exist, the high single qualifying game will be used.
 If necessary, the second-high qualifying game will be used and so on down the line until the tie is resolved.
 If more than 2 contestants, all bowlers will start on the same lane.
 Contestants will be allowed 5 minutes of practice before the roll-off.
 If a tie still exists after the one-game roll-off, a 9th and 10th frame roll-off shall be used to break the tie.
 In the event of a tie for any other position, the player with the high four-game block will be placed in the higher position.
 Should a tie still exist, the high single qualifying game will be used.
 If necessary, the second-high qualifying game will be used and so on down the line until the tie is resolved.

 7. Each match will consist of three games; total pins will determine the winner.
 In case of a tie, a two-frame roll-off (9th-10th) will be bowled on the same pair.
 No practice will be allowed.
 The roll-off will begin with Bowler A starting on the left lane, followed by Bowler B who will first bowl on the right lane, then finish on the left lane.
 Bowler A will then finish on the right lane.
-Except for the finals, the higher-seeded bowler will select his/her preferred option.
+Except for the finals, the higher-seeded bowler will select their preferred option.
 If additional two-frame roll-offs are necessary, the same procedure will be followed until the tie is broken.
 The higher-seeded bowler remains in control of lane options.
 In the Championship Match, the bowler beginning the finals in the Winner’s Bracket controls the lane options.

 8. The double-elimination method of competition requires a participant to lose twice before being eliminated.
 All players start in the Winners Bracket.
 After losing one match, the bowler enters the Elimination Bracket.
 In the finals, the undefeated survivor of the Winners Bracket will be matched against the winner of the Elimination Bracket, whose record will show one loss.
-If the bowler from the Winners Bracket wins the first match, he/she will become the champion.
+If the bowler from the Winners Bracket wins the first match, they will become the champion.
 A victory for the bowler from the Elimination Bracket would tie the two finalists at one loss each and require a second match for the championship.
 If televised, an altered format may be arranged for the final day of the tournament.

 9. Schedule Arrangements: Pairings for the initial round of 16 matches will be based on the finish of contestants in the qualifying rounds as follows: Number 16 against Number 17, 1 vs. 32, 8 vs. 25, 9 vs. 24, 4 vs. 29, 13 vs. 20, 5 vs. 28, 12 vs. 21, 2 vs. 31, 15 vs. 18, 7 vs. 26, 10 vs. 23, 3 vs. 30, 14 vs. 19, 6 vs. 27, 11 vs. 22.

 10. There will be 5 minutes of practice before each round of match play.
 There will also be a 20-minute warm-up session on neutral lanes with the tournament shot excluding Thursday.
-The seeded defending champion will be permitted to warm up for an additional 30 minutes beginning at 5:30 PM on the first night of match play unless he/she chose to bowl in the qualifying rounds.

 11. Only one player will be assigned to a lane during match play.
 The order of bowling will be according to match game procedures with the higher-seeded bowler deciding who starts the match on the odd-numbered lane.
 Reversal of arrows may be necessary.
 Succeeding games will be started on the lane where the 10th frame of the preceding game was bowled.
-(EXAMPLE: Bowler starting on lane 9 will finish on lane 10, where he or she will start the next game.)
+(EXAMPLE: Bowler starting on lane 9 will finish on lane 10, where they will start the next game.)